-- 5(1) The governing body of a college is the council. - (2) The council consists of the president and - (a) the regulated members provided for in the by-laws, - (b) the non-voting members, if any, provided for in the by-laws, and - (c) subject to section 12(1), the number of public members appointed by the Lieutenant Governor in Council.

-(3) The president and the members described in subsection (2)(a) and (c) are the voting members of the council.

-(4) A member described in subsection (2)(a), (b) or (c) continues to hold office after the expiry of the member's term until the member is reappointed or re-elected or a successor is appointed or elected.

-(5) Despite section 12, if a member described in subsection (2)(a),(b) or (c) is not capable of carrying out the powers and duties of a member, the council may continue to carry out its powers and duties until a successor is appointed or elected.
+5(1) The governing body of the Institute is the council.

+- (2) The council consists of the Chair and - (a) the regulated members provided for in the bylaws, - (b) the non-voting members, if any, provided for in the bylaws, and - (c) subject to section 12(1), the public members appointed by the Lieutenant Governor in Council. - (3) The Chair and the members described in subsection (2)(a) and (c) are the voting members of the council. - (4) A member described in subsection (2)(a), (b) or (c) continues to hold office after the expiry of the member's term until the member is reappointed or re-elected or a successor is appointed or elected. - (5) Despite section 12, if a member described in subsection (2)(a), (b) or (c) is not capable of carrying out the powers and duties of a member, the council may continue to carry out its powers and duties until a successor is appointed or elected.

+Council's role

-Council's role 6 A council manages and conducts the activities of the college, exercises the rights, powers and privileges and carries out the duties of the college in the name of and on behalf of the college and carries out the powers and duties of the council under this Act and the by-laws.
+6 The council manages and conducts the activities of the Institute, exercises the rights, powers and privileges and carries out the duties of the Institute in the name of and on behalf of the Institute and carries out the powers and duties of the council under this Act and the bylaws.